Ercenk/AzureMarketplaceSaaSApiClient/README.md

 The [WebhookProcessor](https://github.com/Ercenk/AzureMarketplaceSaaSApiClient/blob/master/src/WebHook/WebhookProcessor.cs#L77) class takes care of validating the webhook call by the AMP commerce engine, and calls the handler's appropriate methods.
 Then call the ```ProcessWebhookNotificationAsync``` method in your webhook endpoint code.

 ### **Breaking changes for version 2.0.0**
-- Incorporated Azure AD
+- Incorporated Azure AD.
+This time it is using V1 endpoint for acquiring the token with the hardcoded [resource ID](https://docs.microsoft.com/en-us/azure/marketplace/partner-center-portal/pc-saas-registration#get-a-token-based-on-the-azure-ad-app).
 - Changed the interface on the client to remove the external bearer token.
 The client now implements Azure AD authentication.
-- Currently only app secret (AppKey) is implemented (no certificate authentication)
+- Removed the credential builder, and simplified the client constructors

 ### **New functionality**
 - Added Web Hook processing capability